solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

 # Introduction to the guide sample application

 Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
-Readers could learn the sample application structure once and focus on how the application would need to be modified in order fit the deployment model.
+Readers could learn the sample application structure once and focus on how the application will need to be modified in order fit the deployment model.

 ## Sample application overview and story